Resolution of sigma-fields for multiparticle finite-state action evolutions with infinite past: Introduction

-and may conclude that the observation $ \cF^X_k $ can be known by the \emph{driving noise} $ \cF^N_k := \sigma(N_j : j \le k) $ together with the \emph{remote past noise} $ \cF^X_{-\infty } := \bigcap_k \cF^X_k $, which plays the role of the initial noise at time $ -\infty $.
-But the a.s. inclusion $ \stackrel{?}{\subset} $ in \eqref{eq: intro inclusion} is false in general; see \cite[(1) of Remark 1.4]{MR3009741} for erroneous discussions by Kolmogorov and Wiener.
+and may conclude that the full noise $ \cF^{X,N}_k $ can be known by the \emph{driving noise} $ \cF^N_k := \sigma(N_j : j \le k) $ together with the \emph{remote past noise} $ \cF^X_{-\infty } := \bigcap_k \cF^X_k $, which plays the role of the initial noise at time $ -\infty $.
+But the a.s. identity $ \stackrel{?}{=} $ in \eqref{eq: intro inclusion} is false in general; see \cite[(1) of Remark 1.4]{MR3009741} for erroneous discussions by Kolmogorov and Wiener.
 We must refer to \cite[Section 2.5]{CY} for careful treatment of exchanging the order of supremum and intersection between $ \sigma $-fields.